esl/MongooseIM/doc/operation-and-maintenance/Logging-fields.md

 ```

-These macros translate into the maps with loglevel `warning`:
+These macros translate into warning logs with the following keys, respectively:

 ```erlang
 #{what => unexpected_cast, msg => Msg}.